harbour/core/utils/hbmk2/doc/hbmk2.it.md

   - When multiple build target type selection options \(\-hblib, \-hbdyn, etc\.\) are specified, the first one will be significant, the rest will be silently ignored\.
   - Libraries and object files built with/for CA\-Cl\*pper will not work with any supported platform/compiler\.
   - Comportamenti predefiniti e caratteristiche potrebbero essere differenti in altre piattaforme/compilatori\.
-  - GNU Make or any C compiler specific make tool and MSYS \(on Windows\) are not needed to run hbmk2\.
+  - Per eseguire hbmk2 non sono richiesti né GNU Make, o qualsiasi altro strumento make specifico per il compilatore C, né MSYS \(in Windows\)\.
   - \. \(il punto\) passato come primo parametro entrerà nella shell interattiva di Harbour\.